-Everyone should have a Will.
-A Will tells your loved ones how you would like your property to be handled upon your death.
-A Will makes things much easier on your loved ones after your passing.
-A Will does not take much time to do and execute, but saves your loved ones a tremendous amount of time and money after you pass.
-If you would like to discuss your Will or changing your Will, you should contact Dan Burke.
+Everyone should have a will.
+A will tells your loved ones how you would like your property to be handled upon your death.
+A will makes things much easier on your loved ones after your passing.
+A will does not take much time to set up and execute, but saves your loved ones a tremendous amount of time and money after you pass.
+If you would like to discuss the status of your will or change your will, you should contact a trusted probate attorney like Dan Burke.

 Probating a Will

 When probating your loved one’s will, it can be helpful to contact a probate attorney to discuss all the steps it requires to complete properly.
 You will need your loved one’s original will or a copy of it.
 You should also have the contact information for the executor or executrix, who is named in the will and is in charge of carrying out the deceased’s wishes as well as settling any outstanding issues.

 Also, having the names, addresses, and other contact information for all the beneficiaries named in the will is very helpful as well.
 With all that information, you should be ready to probate your loved one’s will quickly and easily.
 Every probate process varies depending on the state you are in, but most probate processes include these steps.